sergioafanou/smart-cv/_posts/2021-04-06-what-is-vo2-max-and-why-is-it-a-critical-measure-of-performance.md

 ---
-title : What is VO2 max, and why is it a critical measure of performance?
+title : "What is VO2 max, and why is it a critical measure of performance?"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://www.androidauthority.com/vo2-max-1211544/